 During the time Greta graced my life, lots of things changed.
 My marriage ended.
 My kids moved out on their own.
 I made a new life.
 In the midst of the uncertainty (and sometimes chaos), Greta was unflappable.
 She helped me pack.
 She sat with me while I cried.
 She watched football with me.
 And when I met Ret, the man I would later marry, she loved him too.

 It was during the flurry of our wedding plans that Greta’s health began to fail.
 She was losing her vision, her body was bloated and she was becoming incontinent.
 Sometimes she seemed disoriented.
 I was overwhelmed with a monster project at work.
-My elder son had just married and joined the Navy, moving a thousand miles away, and the pain of missing him was acute.
+My elder son had just joined the Navy, moving a thousand miles away, and the pain of missing him was acute.
 To say I was preoccupied would be an understatement.

 Ret and I agonized over what to do for Greta.
 I didn’t want to torture her with treatments that wouldn’t save her life.
 So we decided to just keep her comfortable for as long as possible and prayed that it would be a long time.
 And then, I made a decision that I regret to this day.